tylersullivan21/JSON-Lab1/README.md

 # JSON-Lab1
-This is lab one for DIG 3146 Digital Social Platforms
+This is the working area for lab one